WendyNG2001/WendyNG2001/README.md

 Data Analysis: Exploring advanced data analytics techniques, focusing on real-time data processing, predictive analysis, and improving my skills in tools like Power BI, Tableau, and Python libraries (Pandas, NumPy).

 ## Contact
-I’m always open to networking, collaboration, and discussions around technology, data, and AI.
+I’m always open to networking, collaboration, and technology, data, and AI discussions.
 You can reach me here:

 📧 Email: wendygumede16@gmail.com <br>
 💼 LinkedIn: www.linkedin.com/in/wendy-gumede-b297931a1